sidhujag/temp/contrib/verify-commits/README.md

-﻿Tooling for verification of PGP signed commits
+Tooling for verification of PGP signed commits
 ----------------------------------------------

 This is an incomplete work in progress, but currently includes a pre-push hook